espocrm/documentation/administration/formula.md

 ### Attributes

-Attributes represent fields values of the target entity.
+Attributes represent field values of the target entity.
 You can insert available attributes by clicking on the plus button.

-It's possible to access to attributes of related entities with following format `linkName.attributeName`.
+It's possible to access attributes of related entities with the following format `linkName.attributeName`.

 ### Functions

 Format of function use: `groupName\functionName(argument1, argument2, ..., argumentN)`.

-Out-of-the-box functions are listed bellow.
+Out-of-the-box functions are listed below.

 #### ifThenElse
 `ifThenElse(CONDITION, CONSEQUENT, ALTERNATIVE)` If CONDITION is met then do CONSEQUENT.
 If not -- then do ALTERNATIVE.